 How to get from Singapore to Batam

-It is great because there many exciting aspects of Singapore that you’ll have time to discover.
-It is the ubiquitous collage of cultures, where people of different ethnicities and beliefs live next to each other.
-Besides a vibrant multicultural atmosphere, this facet is present in the diversity of cuisine.
-Dining, along with shopping, is said to be the country’s national pastime.
-The flea markets and indoor food markets are therefore well worth exploring.
-You’ll find everything from dried spices and noodles to fresh poultry and frog meat.
-A walk through China Town or spending some time in the botanical garden will give you an opportunity to read a local story from the paper The Straits Times that has been reporting these stories since 1845.
-To learn more about Singapore, visit the Art Science museum to see the upcoming events.
+Singapore is a beautiful kaleidoscope of cultures, where people of different ethnicities and beliefs live next to each other.
+Besides a vibrant multicultural atmosphere, this quality is also present in the diversity of cuisine.
+Dining and shopping are said to be the country’s two national pastimes, and the flea markets and indoor food markets are therefore well worth exploring.
+A walk through China Town or time spent in the botanical gardens are also great ways to soak up the atmosphere or relax.

-The nation living in the Republic of Singapore that is the smallest country in Southeast Asia is known for the unprecedented transition from a developing to a developed country in one single generation.
-It is the main island called Pulau Ujong, where most people live.
-A very busy human-made causeway connects the island with Malaysia city Johor.
-The density of the city, with over 5 million residents is similar to Hong Kong.
-Singapore is a cosmopolitan city with a first-class living environment filled with parks and high-rise buildings.
-It has become a global hub for all industries.
-A great example is the logistics and transportation industry with the single window system allowing to proceed with all the necessary papers in one online window.
-Similarly, on our website, you can buy tickets for a fast boat with just a few clicks from Singapore to the Indonesian recreational islands Bintan and Batam.
+Singapore is the smallest country in Southeast Asia, and known for the unprecedented transition from a developing to a developed country in a single generation.
+The main island, Pulau Ujong, is where most people live.
+A very busy man-made causeway connects the island with the Malaysian city of Johor.
+The density of Singapore, with over five million residents, is similar to Hong Kong, and Singapore is a cosmopolitan city with a first-class living environment filled with parks and high-rise buildings.
+Singapore has become a global hub for all industries, including logistics and transportation.

 Singapore is also known for its political stability and harmonious social order.
-Even though 17 million tourists visit Singapore every year, the city stays clean because of the strict laws set in place regarding litter.
-Considering that fine for littering can be as high as $1000 (US).
-In addition, Singapore still practices punishment in the form of caning, which may be imposed for such offenses as rape, rioting, or vandalism.
-It is rather a peaceful atmosphere.
-In fact, tourists elected the Changi International Airport as the best airport in the world four times in the row.
-In 2019 the airport was decorated by an art installation of the biggest inside waterfall called Rain Vortex.
+Even though 17 million tourists visit Singapore every year, the city remains clean because of strict laws set in place regarding litter (the fine for littering can be as high as US$1000).
+Singapore imposes corporal punishment for violent offences, which may contribute to the very peaceful atmosphere!